usnistgov/800-63-FAQ/_63B/passwordmanagers.md

 In SP 800-63B, NIST has not explicitly recommended the use of password managers, but recommends that verifiers permit the use of "paste" functionality so that the subscriber can use a password manager if desired.
 If using a password manager, subscribers should:

-* Choose a long, complex passphrase for the master password to the password manager and protect it from being stolen.
+* Choose a long passphrase for the master password to the password manager and protect it from being stolen.
 A passphrase can be made sufficiently long to protect against attacks while still allowing memorization.
 * Create unique passwords for all accounts or use the capability of most program managers to generate random, unique, complex passwords for each account.
 * Avoid password managers that allow recovery of the master password.
 Any compromise of the master password through account recovery tools can compromise the entire password vault.
 * Use multi-factor authentication for program manager applications that allow that capability.